-At the heart of it all, you really just need a stove top that’s quick to heat pans and food and the best gas oven that can cook your food evenly in a decent amount of time.
+At the heart of it all, you really just need a stove top that’s quick to heat pans and food along with the best gas oven that can cook your food evenly in a decent amount of time.

 In the following sections we’ll cover gas range reviews, including stove top and oven types, best brands, gas range brands to avoid and which features you need most.

 You’ll be armed and ready to choose your ideal model and get to cooking in no time!